 Vjurisdiction = (T x RT) + (t x Rt)

-Each rail transport operator will receive a single invoice from ONRSR covering accredited and registered operations in the ACT, SA, NSW, NT, QLD, TAS, VIC and WA.
+Each rail transport operator will receive a single invoice from ONRSR covering accredited and registered operations in each state and territory.

 The variable component is calculated using the monthly track and train kilometres reported from January to end December in the previous calendar year.